mapbender/mapbender-documentation/en/quickstart.rst

 * :ref:`digitizer`: Create and manage spatial data.
 * :ref:`dimensions_handler`: Manage sources with a time dimension.
 * :ref:`imageexport`: Export the current map view (format options: *.png* or *.jpeg*)
-* :ref:`interactivehelp`: Provides interactive help for users.
+* :ref:`interactivehelp`: Provides interactive help in the application.
 * :ref:`legend`: Displays legend of active themes on the map.
 * :ref:`link`: Links to an external URL.
 * :ref:`layertree`: Lists all included layer sets and layers with selection and sorting options.